 - Business license applications filed online take 2 business days or less to process; paper applications (by mail or in person) can take up to 21 days.

 Sales tax returns can be filed electronically online, or by completing a paper return and sending it in by mail.
 Information about filing your sales tax return can be found here.
 Make sure of the rules that apply to you, however, as most businesses are required to file online.
 The Washington Department of Revenue accepts payment online via EFT (electronic funds transfer), eCheck, and credit card.

 If you have no business activity within a given period, you may file such online, by phone or by mail.
 Details for filing no business activity can be found here.

-Washington requires businesses to file and pay sales tax either monthly, quarterly, or annually.
-The frequency with which you must file is determined by your business’s estimated yearly income.
-Your designation can be found in the packet provided when you registered to collect sales tax for Washington state.
+Washington requires corporations and small businesses to file and pay sales taxes either monthly, quarterly, or annually.
+Your business’s estimated yearly income determines the frequency with which you must file.
+Your designation can be found in the packet provided when you registered to collect sales taxes for Washington state.

 Monthly tax returns are due on the 25th of the following month.

 If the due date falls on a weekend or a legal holiday, it is extended to the following business day.

 Quarterly tax returns are due the end of the month following the tax quarter.
 For example, Quarter 1 taxes are due April 30th.